MicroWebStacks/svelte-examples/05_sse-counter/README.md

 # 05_sse-counter

-SSE: Server Sent Events. global var using a timer and Emitter
+SSE: Server Sent Events. global var using a timer and Emitter.

 Server keeps couter state.
-Reloading the page has no effect on the counter states which just keeps counting independently
+Reloading the page has no effect on the counter states which just keeps counting independently.

+This example is using both load functions on server and on client.

 * requires Node18 Node18 for ReadableStream()
 * not serverless compatible